vincreins/28736907_Fin_Metrics/README.md

 Question 4

-I this question I will analyze the performance and positioning of SnakeOil Capital, a long-only domestic equity fund tracking the FTSE/JSE Capped SWIX.
-The analysis will cover relative risk (e.g., tracking error, active share, downside risk), relative performance (e.g., return comparisons, information ratio, rolling performance), fund positioning (e.g., stock and sector over/underweights), and performance attribution (e.g., drivers of relative and absolute performance, success of positioning decisions).
-The findings will be presented visually in a PowerPoint deck.
+In this question I will analyze the performance and positioning of SnakeOil Capital, a long-only domestic equity fund tracking the FTSE/JSE Capped SWIX.
+The analysis will cover relative risk, relative performance, and performance attribution.

 ```{r}
 Port_Holds <- read_rds("/Users/x/Downloads/28736907_Fin_Metrics/Questions/Question4/data/Fund_Holds.rds")